-The Student Government Association (SGA) is Hofstra University’s student-run governing body and is composed of full-time undergraduate students that act as a liaison between Hofstra students and the University’s faculty, administration, and Board of Trustees.
-SGA has three branches: the Senate, Cabinet, and Judicial Panel.
-In addition to serving as the primary representative for the interest of the student body on a University level, SGA plans and executes multiple programs and initiatives throughout the academic year and oversees the finances of over 180 clubs and organizations.
-Any undergraduate student who meets the minimum GPA requirement and is eligible to vote in SGA elections is eligible to join.
-The more passionate students we have working with us, the more we can do for Hofstra, so consider joining SGA during our next round of elections!
+The Student Government Association (SGA) is Hofstra University’s student-run governing body composed of full-time undergraduate students that act as a liaison between Hofstra students and the University’s faculty, administration, and Board of Trustees.
+In addition to serving as primary representatives of the student body, SGA plans and executes multiple programs and initiatives throughout the academic year and oversees the finances of over 200 clubs and organizations.
+Any eligible undergraduate student can run for a seat in SGA or join as an associate.

 President & Vice President

 - President Lincoln Anniballi is a junior, Political Science and History double major, with a minor in Philosophy of Law.
 He is from Natick, Massachusetts.

 - Vice President Sydney Livingston is a sophomore, Business Management major with a double minor in Political Science and Legal Studies.
 She is from Allen, Texas.